 Let’s say one of your goals is to simply become more comfortable and confident at networking.
 By knowing this, you can select three successful networkers to set up video calls with that you know you can learn from.
 On these calls, they may be able to provide feedback about your skills and could even offer advice about what you can improve upon.
 Another great way to identify helpers is to research some virtual networking conferences that you can attend from the comfort of your own home that may involve some people you are looking to learn more about.

 Or maybe one of your goals is to establish new connections in an industry that you want to work in.
-With this knowledge, you can identify those who are in that industry and can seek to connect with them by setting up a virtual networking call to discuss more your skill set and why you are looking to work in that industry, and so on.
+With this knowledge, you can identify those who are in that industry and can seek to connect with them by setting up a virtual networking call to discuss more about your skill set, why you are looking to work in that industry, and so on.

 Having a plan before the event and knowing who can help you achieve those goals is a major factor in helping you successfully navigate a networking event.